-The Combined Authority's Mayor sees compassion, community, and collaboration at the heart of what the authority does to serve the region's population.
+The Combined Authority's Mayor sees compassion, community and collaboration at the heart of what the authority does to serve the region's population.
 Provision of a successful bus network is characterised by these facets.
 It contributes to a fairer and equal society, benefits everyone, brings people together and requires collaboration to make it work efficiently and effectively.

 The LTCP sets out the clear need for a comprehensive and excellent bus network to tackle car dependency and encourage a shift away from car use to public transport use.
-Accessible, affordable, reliable, and frequent public transport will be a crucial part of realising the vision.
-New services will be needed to better connect people to education, jobs, and facilities.
+Accessible, affordable, reliable and frequent public transport will be a crucial part of realising the vision.
+New services will be needed to better connect people to jobs and facilities.

-Large-scale investment in bus services across the whole area will be needed.
-In rural areas, this will focus on providing greater connectivity and availability.
-In the Cambridge area, where the aim is to reduce traffic levels in the city by 10-15% on 2011 levels in order to improve journey times and reduce pollution, it will be ensuring that services are suitably attractive to current car users.
+Large-scale investment in bus services will be needed in the Greater Cambridge area, where the aim is to reduce traffic levels in the city by 10-15% on 2011 levels in order to improve journey times and reduce pollution.

-Other local strategies set out in the LTCP support making improvements to public transport, including more connectivity, increased frequencies, and greater availability.
+Other local strategies set out in the LTCP support making improvements to public transport, including more connectivity, increased frequencies and greater availability.

-The LTCP will be developed further in the light of consultation responses and adopted in 2023.
+The LTCP will be developed further in the light of consultation responses and adopted in early 2023.

-Case Study - Excel First
+Case Study - Excel

-Excel - First has developed an 83-mile-long service that links Peterborough and Norwich every thirty minutes via a series of important market towns across the broad plains of East Anglia.
-Regularly refreshed and updated, the Excel service uses high-spec double-deckers run a service that is fast, reliable, and highly regarded by passengers - it has also become a successful alternative to the Beeching-cut Peterborough - Wisbech - Kings Lynn rail service and operates via Peterborough rail station to provide onward bus-rail connections.
+First has developed an 83 mile long service marketed as Excel that links Peterborough and Norwich every thirty minutes via a series of important market towns across the broad plains of East Anglia.
+Regularly refreshed and updated, the Excel service uses highspec double-deckers to run a service that is fast, reliable and highly regarded by passengers - it has also become a successful alternative to the Beeching-cut Peterborough - Wisbech - Kings Lynn rail service, and operates via Peterborough rail station to provide onward bus-rail connections